PonyCui/ares/README.md

 ## Contributing

-If you are interested in fixing issues and contributing directly to the code base, please see the document How to Contribute and our [Code of Conduct](./CODE_OF_CONDUCT.md)., which covers the following:
+If you are interested in fixing issues and contributing directly to the code base, please see the document How to Contribute and our [Code of Conduct](./CODE_OF_CONDUCT.md).

 ### Web Developer